rurban/gsl/doc/linalg.rst

    When testing whether a matrix is positive-definite, disable the error handler first to avoid triggering an error.
-These functions use Level 3 BLAS to compute the Cholesky factorization.
+These functions use Level 3 BLAS to compute the Cholesky factorization (Peise and Bientinesi, 2016).

 .. function:: int gsl_linalg_cholesky_decomp (gsl_matrix * A)